-Our curriculum draws on the creative arts, mathematics, the literary world, dance, theatre, music, language, science and a plethora of other inspiration with the aim of enriching children’s lives.
+Our curriculum develops skills and knowledge for deep and meaningful understanding so that pupils "know more" "remember more" and "can do more."
+It draws on the creative arts, mathematics, the literary world, dance, theatre, music, language, science and a plethora of other inspiration with the aim of enriching children’s lives.

 Children are immersed in language everyday through our core text approach to English.
-In addition French, Music and Sports lessons are delivered by specialist teachers to ensure the highest quality outcomes.
+In addition, in French, Music and Sports lessons, the Eastnor teaching staff are supported by specialist teachers to ensure the highest quality outcomes.

 We know that children achieve their potential when they are happy, have fun, feel nurtured and grow from a foundation of strong Christian Values.
 Every child should leave our school with rich and happy memories, confidence and faith in their own unique qualities and that they will strive to do their best in everything they do.